 My Lucky Star (2003)

-This classic Chinese New Year movie starring Tony Leung Chiu-wai and Miriam Yeung is a romantic comedy based around another Hong Kong obsession: feng shui.
+Another in the canon of classic Chinese New Year movies, this romantic comedy starring Tony Leung Chiu-wai and Miriam Yeung is based around another Hong Kong obsession: feng shui.
 An enthusiast of all things superstitious, Yip Ku-hung (Yeung) encounters feng shui master Lai Liu-po (Leung) and begins an unlikely courtship involving Chinese and Western astrology.
 Leung is better known for his more serious roles, and My Lucky Star is one of the few films in which he was able to show off his comedic chops.